-- 1. MUSC will advise the individual to remain at home and isolated per CDC guidelines. - a.
+1. MUSC will advise the individual to remain at home and isolated per CDC guidelines.

+- a.
 MUSC will NOT retaliate against an individual who identifies him/herself as positive for COVID-19.
 This includes, but is not limited to, dismissing the individual as a coach/trainer or player from a team. - 2.
 MUSC will request the individual provide a list of MUSC activities (date, time, location) to which he/she has been a participant. - 3.
-MUSC will notify the trainer/coach/staff for the team on which the individual is a participant and confirm which other players were present during the identified MUSC activities. - 4.
+MUSC will notify the Trainer/Coach/Staff for the team on which the individual is a participant and confirm which other players were present during the identified MUSC activities. - 4.
 MUSC will notify all players on a team that a positive COVID-19 situation exists but will not provide the name of the individual. - 5.
 In the event the team has played against another team, MUSC will notify the competition authority of a possible COVID-19 diagnosis. - 6.
-The individual will only be permitted to return to play when cleared by a healthcare professional.
+The individual will only be permitted to return to play when the conditions of the Protocol for Return to Soccer Following a Confirmed or Suspected COVID-19 Infection in Appendix B are met.